Missing Half: Giving and Taxes Through a Different Lens

 Talk about mixed messages.
 Our president refuses to release his tax returns and has boasted that he did not pay any federal income tax over many years.
 That makes him smart, he says.
 Others have pointed out that legally avoiding as much tax as possible is the American Way.

 No one should pay more than they owe.
 But neither should they engage in financial gymnastics to avoid the taxes that are due.
-This is where integrating social awareness in a tax the lesson can pay big dividends.
+This stands equally true for America, as well as the entire world.
+Though it is okay to find ways to minimize taxable income, with the help of Tax Accountants Melbourne, New York, or elsewhere, but deciding not to pay it at all is completely unreasonable and unethical.
+And, this is where integrating social awareness into a tax lesson can pay big dividends.
 Taxes don’t go down a sinkhole, though it sometimes feels that way.
 Taxes are a form of philanthropy.
 They support the common good by paying for roads, schools, parks and so much more.
 I asked the financial writer Helaine Olen, author of Pound Foolish, how she approaches the subject of taxes.
 Her take:

 “The assumption underlying this question it is that taxation is a bad thing.
 It’s not.
 Teachers should explain to their students the things they use on a daily basis that our taxes pay for.
 One shouldn’t teach the value of minimizing taxes.
 Instead, one should discuss how to ensure taxes pay for things we need.”